 - Research funding from UW RRF, NSF, NIH, DARPA, IARPA, and private sources

 Five research/teaching laboratories in the department —phonetics, sociolinguistics, computational linguistics, language processing and acquisition, and neuroplasticity and language —support faculty, graduate and undergraduate research.
 The interdisciplinary nature of linguistics is reflected in the large number of collaborations between Linguistics and other departments.
 These include several research grants, the greatest number of which are with computer science, electrical engineering, bioinformatics, and speech and hearing sciences.
 Our research grants come predominantly from the National Science Foundation while the National Institutes of Health and private/corporate sources also make up a significant portion of the funding.
 UW-internal grants, such as the Royalty Research Fund and the department’s Linguistics Fund, make up a smaller portion of the funding.
 In the past 10 years our faculty have been PIs or Co-PIs on research grants totaling $8,871,181.

 Psycholinguistics (Acquisition, Processing)

 - Endowed Graduate Fellowship

-The Linguistics Department encourages its faculty and students to engage our community to bring the latest research findings to the public in an effort to address social, cultural, educational, and societal issues.
-A few highlights include:
+The Linguistics Department encourages its faculty and students to bring the latest research findings to the public in order to address social, cultural, educational, and societal issues.

-- Our faculty are represented on the advisory group on Standards for World Languages to Washington State Higher Education Coordinating Board.
+- Our faculty are represented on the Washington State Higher Education Coordinating Board’s Advisory group on Standards for World Languages.

 - UW Linguistics hosts a joint symposium series in computational linguistics with Microsoft.

-- Our faculty work with ASL teachers at the state and national levels.
+- Our ASL faculty work with ASL teachers at state and national levels.